 Child Trafficking and Pornography Act (1998)

 Interception Act (1993)

+Video Recordings Act (1989)

+Data Protection Act (1988)

 Using IT facilities outside of timetabled computer classes

 Students are expressly forbidden to use ICT facilities for any other purpose than course related, educational work.
 The main computer room located on the upper level is a classroom and casual, unstructured and non-productive usage of computers in this facility is prohibited.

-Open access to the computer facilities is provded Monday to Thursday from 4.00pm onwards
+Open access to the computer facilities is provided Monday to Thursday from 4.00pm onwards

 Students are not allowed to use the college computer facilities without due supervision

-Students must display their CSN ID card beside them at all times when using the IT facilities outside of timetabled classes
+Students must display their COLÁISTE STIOFÁIN NAOFA ID card beside them at all times when using the IT facilities outside of timetabled classes

 If students wish to avail of computer facilities (where appropriate) in a computer room during non-timetabled classes in their timetables, they MUST seek the permission of the teacher taking classes in the facility at that time.
 Any such permission must be sought prior to a timetabled class commencing.
 Please note that permission is granted at the discretion of the teacher in question and may NOT always be given